Alex-Laney/JuniorDesign2329/README.md

 # Release Notes Section
 ## Version 0.5.0
 ### Features
- -
+ - Added ability to purchase rewards
+ - Added 8 reward images to be purchased
 ### Bug Fixes
-- nearly all buttons in the app are reworked visually
+- Nearly all buttons in the app are reworked visually
-- some background images have been added to fill dead space
+- Some background images have been added to fill dead space
 ### Known Issues
 -
 ## Version 0.4.0